junliu724515/org-analyzer/messages/data-dictionary.generate.md

 # error.objectNotSupported

-SObject: %s is not supported, please use --exclude-objects flag (comma separated) skip it
+Error when processing SObject: %s.
+Please reduce the batch size using the --process-batch-size flag (default value is 100), or use the --exclude-objects flag (comma-separated) to skip it.

 # flags.name.summary